nathanielwendt/JsonComb/README.md

 # JsonComb
-Decorate JSON files according to JsonComb spec in order to automatically generate combinations of entries while still representing it in a short form.

-Inspired by having to manually create config files in JSON that enumerated all possible values that I wanted tested, I decided to create a way to denote combination expansion in JSON.
+Inspired by having to manually create config files in JSON that enumerated all possible values that I wanted, I decided to create a way to denote many item combinations in a compact form.
 The idea is simple:

+Write this:

 ```json